 The Hisense U6GR has good reflection handling.
 It looks similar to the Hisense U6G and, combined with its great peak brightness, visibility won't be an issue in most rooms.

 The out-of-the-box accuracy is disappointing.
 Most colors are inaccurate, especially less saturated colors, and the white balance is terrible, so the shades of gray don't appear how they should.
 However, the color temperature is excellent as it's close to our 6500 K target, and the gamma follows the 2.2 target well, but some bright scenes are too bright.
-Overall, it's worse than the Hisense U6G, but this may also vary between units.
+If you care about of-the-box accuracy, then look into the Hisense U6H.

 The Hisense U6GR has fantastic accuracy after calibration.
-It's easy to calibrate through the Roku app, and it fixed nearly all inaccuracies to the white balance and color accuracy.
+Calibrating it fixed nearly all inaccuracies to the white balance and color accuracy.
 Gamma improved, but still isn't perfect, and the color temperature is spot-on with our target.
+All color calibration is done through the app, but you can still adjust some settings like the motion and brightness settings on the TV.

 You can see our recommended settings here.